-Plan Category (A) Number of Shares to Be Issued Upon Exercise of Outstanding Options (B) Weighted Average Exercise Price of Outstanding Options (C) Number of Shares Remaining Available for Future Issuance Under Equity Incentive Plans (Excluding Shares Reflected in Column A) Equity incentive plans approved by stockholders 223.3 \$22.58 284.9(1) Equity incentive plans not approved by stockholders (2) 671.6 \$28.17 Total 894.9 (3) \$26.77 284.9
+Plan Category (A) Number of Shares to Be Issued Upon Exercise of Outstanding Options (B) Weighted Average Exercise Price of Outstanding Options (C) Number of Shares Remaining Available for Future Issuance Under Equity Incentive Plans (Excluding Shares Reflected in Column A) Equity incentive plans approved by stockholders 223.3 \$22.58 284.9(1) Equity incentive plans not approved by stockholders(2) 671.6 \$28.17 ' Total 894.9(3) \$26.77 284.9

-(1) Includes 47.9 million shares available under our 1976 Stock Participation Plan.
-In "Proposal 6: Approval of the 2006 Stock Purchase Plan" below, we are requesting that stockholders approve an additional 240 million shares through 2011.

-(3) Total excludes 5.0 million shares issuable under outstanding options, with a weighted average exercise price of \$16.15, originally granted under plans that we assumed in connection with acquisitions.
+- (1) Includes 47.9 million shares available under our 1976 Stock Participation Plan.
+In "Proposal 6: Approval of the 2006 Stock Purchase Plan" below, we are requesting that stockholders approve an additional 240 million shares through 2011. - (2) Consists of shares available under our 1997 Stock Option Plan, which was not required to be approved by stockholders.
+The 1997 Stock Option Plan was terminated as to future grants when the 2004 Plan was approved by the stockholders in May 2004. - (3) Total excludes 5.0 million shares issuable under outstanding options, with a weighted average exercise price of \$16.15, originally granted under plans that we assumed in connection with acquisitions.